AGiorgetti/ngrx101/DOCS.md

     this.store.dispatch(new Increment());

-**Best Practice - Cold Observables and Memoization**
+**Best Practice - beware of Unicast / Cold Observables and Memoization**

 Are ngrx observables hot ot cold ?

-Trying the sample code you'll see that the store observables are Cold, so the selectors will be evaluated every time we subscribe to the observables.
+Playing with the sample code you'll see that the store observables are Unicast / Cold: the selectors will be evaluated every time we subscribe to the observables.

+Be careful if you have a complex chain of operators and multiple bindings or subscriptions to it.

-Using pure selector functions and Memoization (provided by ngrx for free) help avoiding the performance issue.
+Using pure selector functions and Memoization (provided by ngrx for free) help avoid the performance issue.

+Selectors are pure functions so memoization (a sort-of caching can help reduce the potential performance hit).

-try to use the two components: <app-hot-or-cold> and <app-memoization>.
+Try to use the two components: <app-hot-or-cold> and <app-memoization>.

 **Best Practice**